-For an employee to be promoted and receive status (See Administrative Rule on Types of Appointments) through a DCS, the employee's bureau must provide the Bureau of Human Resources with written documentation contained in the Deep Class Request Form justifying the promotion, including but not limited to, detailing the employee's capabilities of substantially performing the full range of duties of the higher job class.
+For an employee to be promoted through a DCS, the employee's bureau must provide the Bureau of Human Resources with written documentation justifying the promotion, including but not limited to, detailing the employee's capabilities of substantially performing the full range of duties of the higher job class.
+Once approved by the Bureau of Human Resources, the employee's bureau submits a Personnel Action Notice (PAN) to the Bureau of Human Resources promoting the employee.